 China, clearly, is the pivot on which the future of luxury retail hinges.

-But courting the Z-lennials — China’s large, conscious and highly informed customer segment — is not easy.
+But courting millennials and Gen-Z — China’s large, conscious, and highly informed customer segment — is not easy.
 Over the past 15 years, Customer Experience Group, a born-in-China global consultancy, has seen several international luxury brands make the same painful mistakes in the lucrative yet unique Chinese market.
 At CXG, we’ve been living and breathing our ethos (We help brands deliver on their brand promises) since 2006, but believe it when we say that helping brands put their best image forward in China every day of every week of every month of the year isn’t a walk in the park.

 “The red carpets of Cannes and Venice have their own charm, but you must know what’s moving the ramps of Hangzhou and Chongqing.”

 Born and bred in Shanghai, CXG is in a unique position wherein our learnings are local.
 Instead of recycling international insights for China, we have successfully taken our Chinese experience to the world.
-Synthesised from our collective experience of 15 years in the world’s most dynamic premium luxury retail market, here’s our two diǎn (five, actually) to help global brands deliver on their promises.
+Synthesized from our collective experience of 15 years in the world’s most dynamic premium luxury retail market, here are our two diǎn (five, actually) to help global brands deliver on their promises.

 1. Create, don’t translate

 If China is important to your brand (can’t think of many brands that will not give an arm and a leg to capture a share of this market), don’t just translate your global campaigns – create a custom China strategy.
 A translated concept that ignores local sensitivities and insights could go very wrong, as the likes of D&G, Burberry, Mercedes, Marriott, Lancôme, and Balenciaga have discovered.